 CMD regularly runs workshops in the following areas in parish or with groups of ministers to help churches develop good ministry practice in the following areas:

 CMD has developed a ministry simulation game which compresses decisions made over 5 years of ministry into a 2-3 hour interatctive gaming environment.
 Trainees consider the impact of their time allocation and decision making on church life in a safe, fun environment.
-Our minstry simulation game brings the challenges of church leadership into sharp focus.
+Our minstry simulation game brings the challenges of church leadership into sharp focus - 30 MAY

 The Centre for Ministry Development issues an Award in Community Chaplaincy for those who have completed Anglicare's Introductory Pastoral Care course, the first 4 Units of Moore College's PTC Course (or equivalent) and have been approved through interview as a Community Chaplain.